ResistanceVault/rc/README.md

 *  1 points for the eigth place

 Additionally, 3 extra points are awarded to the car able to perform the best lap.
-Finally an extra point is awarded to the best leader (the car able to perform most laps as a leader of the race).
+Finally an extra point is awarded to the best leader (the player able to perform most laps as a leader of the race).

 An circle shape indicator on the HUD screen, next to each car, will report the car currently holding the best lap (red inner circle) and the best leader (blu circle).